How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Cost: Free

-Best For: Building credibility
+Best For: Building visibility with new audiences

-13. Join Relevant LinkedIn Groups
+12. Join Relevant LinkedIn Groups

 Effort: Medium